Benefits of Membership

 The Ann Arbor Flyers is one of the oldest aviation clubs in the country, having been in continuous operation since its inception in October of 1940.
 This accumulated experience and history allows us to provide a unique set of benefits to club members.

 We pride ourselves on setting high standards for flight safety, pilot proficiency, and proper care and maintenance of our equipment.
-Members of the club are equity owners in a fleet of four modern, well-equipped aircraft and have access to primary and advanced training through authorized club flight instructors.
+Members of the club are equity owners in a fleet of modern, well-equipped aircraft and have access to primary and advanced training through authorized club flight instructors.

 Meetings.
 Quarterly meetings are held to both handle club business and to provide opportunities for learning.
 Invited speakers and club instructors present programs of wide interest.
 Everyone is welcome to attend the public meetings.